Arsenal’s Aubameyang moves closer to Salah’s goal record | Goal.com

 Last season, he shared the Premier League’s Golden Boot award with his African counterparts and Liverpool stars, Salah and Sadio Mane after scoring a brace in the team’s final league game of the season against Burnley to take his goal tally to 22.

-Also, he became the sixth fastest player in the English topflight’s history to hit the half-century milestone after scoring 50 goals in 77 league games.
+Also, he became the sixth-fastest player in English top-flight history to hit the half-century milestone after scoring 50 goals in 77 league games.

 Aubameyang's landmark goal, which arrived for Arsenal against Norwich City, is made all the more remarkable by the fact that he has not been playing in a particularly successful team during his time at Emirates Stadium, with the Gunners finishing sixth in his first season, fifth in his second, and starting the day in 10th as they faced the Canaries.